-- The program must be written in Java and compile and run on Webgrader (cse.unl.edu/ ~cse235h/grade/). - Your program must use standard input (stdin) and standard output (stdout). - The model should follow the Sudoku CNF formulation from the textbook (see page 33) and reproduced below. - The generated output should conform to the DIMACS CNF file specifications described below. - Submit your code and all accompanying files via handin.
-No hard copy is required.
+- The program must be written in Java and compile and run on Webgrader (cse.unl.edu/~cse235h/grade/). - Your program must use standard input (stdin) and standard output (stdout). - The model should follow the Sudoku CNF formulation from the textbook (see page 33) and reproduced below. - The generated output should conform to the DIMACS CNF file specifications described below. - Submit your code and all accompanying files via handin.
+Please submit a hard copy of all files (including this page).
 All submitted files must match the filenames specified in the assignment.
-Webgrader will use the files submitted through handin and requires exact filenames. - This homework must be completed individually.
-LATEX bonus and partner policy do not apply.
+Webgrader will use the files submitted through handin and requires exact filenames. - $\bullet\,$ This homework must be completed individually.
+IATEX bonus and partner policy do not apply.